Vandit34/animeflicks/README.md

-Here is my playground working on how to make exciting and awesome landing page of a anime stereaming site
+Here is my project working on my skills to make exciting and awesome landing page of a anime stereaming site